opencv/opencv/modules/gpu/doc/image_processing.rst

 ----------------
 .. cpp:class:: gpu::ConvolveBuf

-    Provides a memory buffer for the
+This class provides a memory buffer for the
     :c:func:`gpu::convolve` function.
 ::